-In Karbala, Imam Hussain told lbn Zaid, a general of Yazid’s army that he was not looking for an armed conflict and wanted peace.
-Imam Hussain proposed to accept any of the three conditions:
+In Karbala, Imam Hussain told ibn Zayd, a general of Yazid’s army that he was not looking for armed conflict and wanted peace.
+Imam Hussain proposed to accept any of the three conditions below:

-- To be sent to the borders of the Islamic lands
+- To allow him to be sent to the borders of the Islamic lands (exile)

-- To meet Yazid in Damascus in Syria
+- To meet Yazid in person in Damascus, Syria

-Ibn Zaid refused to accept peace and warned that tomorrow he would launch the attack.
-That night Imam Hussain gathered his family and relatives and said “you people are free to go.
-The enemy only wants me.”
+Ibn Zayd refused to accept peace and warned that he would launch an attack the following day.
+That night Imam Hussain gathered his family and relatives and said “you people are free to go, the enemy only wants me.”
 Everyone replied, ‘we will stay and die with you.’
-All night they prayed and read Quran.
+All night they prayed and read the Quran.
 In the morning Imam Hussain and 72 of his followers stood and faced the army of Yazid.
-Before the battle began, the Imam said to the enemy, “O people!
+Before the battle began, Imam Hussain said to the enemy, “O people!
 Do not be hasty, listen to my words.
 If you accept my offerings of peace and be just to me then you will be the most fortunate of people.
 Look who I am!
-Will torturing and killing me give you a pleasure?
+Will torturing and killing me give you pleasure?
 Am I not your beloved Prophet’s (peace be upon him) grandson?
 Am I not the son of Ali, one of the very first to accept Islam?
-Can you not remember the sayings of the Prophet (peace be upon him) regarding me and my brother that we will be the chiefs of Paradise?
+Can you not remember the sayings of the Prophet (peace be upon him) regarding me and my brother that we will be the leaders of young people in Paradise?
 Will you still go ahead and shed my blood?”

 But the enemy was oblivious to these holy words and in reply immediately launched an attack.
-Imam Hussain and his followers fought back.
+Imam Hussain and his followers fought back bravely.
 The enemy was surprised, they could not break through.
 For days Imam Hussain held them back.
-But the overwhelming numbers of the enemy eventually surrounded the camp and cut off the water supply from the River Euphrates.
+But the overwhelming numbers of the enemy eventually surrounded the camp and cut off their water supply from the river Euphrates.

-Amr orders his soldiers to close in on Hussain.
-The Imam lifts a handful of water to his mouth but a devilish man Ibn Ram fires his arrow at him and it strikes his mouth.
-He falls back painfully pulling out the arrow.
-He looks at the heaven and cries; “God who else can I complain to other than you.”
-Blood gushes from his wounded mouth.
-Like an injured lion he gets up, takes his sword and charges at the enemy.
-The son of Haider is ferocious and fights courageously, his sword moves like electric, chopping the heads of the Fussaq.
-The enemy encircle him, draw closer to him.
-Hussain is bleeding from his 45 wounds, with arrows stuck all over.
-Finally Ibn Shareek cuts off his hand, he has bled so much that there is no strength left in his right hand and his legs give in, he falls.
-Syed is wounded, Syed has fallen, all alone, no one to help.
-Sunan comes forward and cuts off Imam’s head.
-Thus the greatest sacrifice was completed.
+Amr ordered his soldiers to close in on Imam Hussain.
+Imam Hussain lifted a handful of water to his mouth but a devilish man named ibn Ram fired an arrow at him and it struck his mouth.
+Imam Hussain fell back painfully pulling out the arrow.
+He looked at the heavens and cried; “oh Lord!
+Who else can I complain to other than you.”
+Blood gushed from his wounded mouth, like an injured lion he got up, took his sword and charged at the enemy.
+The son of Haider was ferocious and fought courageously, his sword moved like electric, chopping the heads of the enemy.
+The enemy encircled him, drew closer to him.
+Imam Hussain was bleeding from his 45 wounds, with arrows pierced all over his body.
+Finally, ibn Shareek cuts off his hand, he bled so much that there was no strength left in his right hand and his legs gave in, he fell.
+The Imam was severely wounded, fallen, all alone, no one to help him.
+Then Sunan came forward and cut off Imam Hussain’s head and thus the greatest sacrifice was completed.